Tosca tester

 QAOps helps ensure that products meet customer expectations by ensuring adherence to industry standards and protocols.
 By combining the efforts of developers and testers, QAOps can ensure that any bugs or design flaws are addressed before the product is released.
 This comprehensive approach to quality assurance helps ensure that our customers have the best possible experience with our products.

 As software testing becomes much more involved in the software development lifecycle than it used to be, there is repeated communication with other teams.
-This ensures that the company’s testing team is extremely valued, which increases their productivity and confidence.
+This ensures that the company’s testing team is extremely valued and that increases their productivity and confidence.

 Early testing and automation lead to faster release times, reducing time to market.